 “Verily, We have sent it (this Qur’an) down in the night of Al-Qadr (Decree).
 And what will make you know what the night of Al-Qadr (Decree) is?
 The night of Al-Qadr (Decree) is better than a thousand months (i.e. worshipping Allah SWT in that night is better than worshipping Him a thousand months, (i.e. 83 years and 4 months).
 Therein descend the angels and the Ruh [Jibril (Gabril)] by Allah SWT’s Permission with all Decrees, (All that night), there is Peace (and Goodness from Allah SWT to HIS believing slaves) until the appearance of dawn” [Quran, Surah Qadar, 97:1-5].

 Give More in Time and Charity

-Using Ramadan as a springboard towards new better habits and acts of worship and good deeds is achieved by taking full advantage of the 10 days of Mercy, 10 days of Forgiveness, and 10 days of Refuge from Hellfire.
-When completed, the month of Ramadan leaves us revived, refreshed, and ready to face the coming year of challenges.
+Using Ramadan as a springboard towards new, better habits and acts of worship and good deeds is achieved by taking full advantage of the 10 days of mercy, 10 days of forgiveness, and 10 days of refuge from hellfire.